Last updated on January 14th, 2026 at 05:00 pm

 Once you buy your recreational vehicle, you’ll discover hundreds of accessories you’ll want to make life easier, and there will likely be dozens of vendors at RV shows ready to take your money — including the dealer who is selling you the RV.

 A portable waste-water tank to empty your gray-water tank without having to disconnect and move your RV every time you need to go to the dump station.
-Blackwater tanks will usually last 5-7 days, but gray-water tanks fill up in 2-3 days if you’re not careful.
+Your RV’s black-water tank will usually last 4-6 days, but gray-water tanks fill up in 2 days if you’re not careful.
+You’ll find these on Amazon or at any RV parts and accessories outlet.

-Collapsible chairs fold up and can slide into narrow spaces, such as your RV’s storage garage.
-You will be spending most of your time outside.
+Collapsible chairs fold up and can slide into narrow spaces, such as your RV’s storage “garage.”
+You will be spending most of your time outside, and this Coleman collapsible is the gold standard.
+It’ll be the go-to chair for visitors to your campsite, so buy more than one.

 Resources: Florida RV Trade Association, RVShare.com, rvlifestyle.com